xuesoso/nheatmap/README.md

 ![Logo](logo.png)

 # nheatmap
 Inspired by pheatmap in R, this plotting tool aims to enable multi-level heatmap with the option to perform hierarchical clustering.
-The goal is to develop a package that is both intuitive in usage and extensive in plotting configuration.
+The goal is to develop a python plotting package that is both intuitive in usage and extensive in plotting configuration.

 ![Example](./examples/example1.png)